in-toto/attestation/spec/field_types.md

 >     `sha3_224`, `sha3_256`, `sha3_384`, `sha3_512`, `shake128`, `shake256`,
 >     `blake2b`, `blake2s`, `ripemd160`, `sm3`, `gost`, `sha1`, `md5`
 >
->     Standard cryptographic hash algorithms, for cases when when the method
+>     Standard cryptographic hash algorithms, for cases when the method
 >     of serialization is obvious or well known.
 >
 > -   `goModuleH1`: The go module [directory Hash1][], omitting the "h1:"